 I love Erg Chegaga because it’s such a wild experience.
 You can be alone in the desert, and meet the sunset without seeing other travellers around.
 The M’hamid town itself is a unique experience.
-Living in Morocco for 7 years, even for me, this place was exotic and had different vibes.
-I felt more like on another planet where time and regular life doesn’t exist.
+Having been in Morocco for 7 years, even for me, this place was exotic and had different vibes.
+I felt more like I was on another planet where time and regular life didn’t exist.

 How to get to Erg Chegaga dunes?

 First – M’hamid town

 To visit the dunes of Erg Chegaga, you must first travel to the small town of M’Hamid El Ghizlane.
-The town is located 98 km from Zagora or around 8 hours’ drive from Marrakech.
+The town is 98 km from Zagora or around 8 hours’ drive from Marrakech.

 Because it’s a long drive, and you will probably arrive after sunset, I recommend spending the first night in a hotel in the town.
-If you arrive in M’Hamid El Ghizlane a few hours before the sunset, then get ready for a ride to the desert.
+If you arrive in M’Hamid El Ghizlane a few hours before the sunset, get ready for a ride to the desert.

 Options to reach M’hamid